American Airlines raises checked bag fees, introduces lower price for overweight luggage

 “Obviously, it’s a little frustrating when you’re barely over the limit and you have to pay the entire charge,” Chandler said.
 “It’s really good for customers (who) might be just above that limit, and it is a lower fee.
 It should help manage the process at the airport, should help our employees and the customers as well.”

-The new oversize and overweight bag fees, will come into effect on April 17.
+The new oversized and overweight bag fees will begin on April 17.

 Changes to AAdvantage